 1. Open Apple Health App.
 Ensure that you have steps showing in Apple Health

-> 2. In Apple Health app, click on sources - Walkingspree.
-Double check that "allow Walkingspree to write data" is toggled OFF.
+2. In the Apple Health app, click on sources - Walkingspree.
+Double-check that "allow Walkingspree to write data" is toggled OFF.
 Leave "Allow Walkingspree to read data" toggled on

-> 3. Open Walkingspree App - click on menu - connect your devices - Apple Health - disconnect, then click reconnect to connect again.
+3. Open Walkingspree App - click on menu - connect your devices - Apple Health - disconnect, then click reconnect to connect again.

-> 4. In Walkingspree App - click on menu - go to dashboard - pull down on screen and wait for it to sync.
-It can take up to 5 minutes for a firs time sync, please ensure you have a good wifi/data connection.
+4. In Walkingspree App - click on menu - go to dashboard - pull down on the screen and wait for it to sync.
+It can take up to 5 minutes for the first-time sync, please ensure you have a good wifi/data connection.

-> If that doesn't work, then try the steps below.
+If that doesn't work, then try the steps below.

 2. Double-check you don't have other apps connected to Healthkit, ie. MapMyRun, Runkeeper, or any other GPS based fitness program.
 These will show up on the timeline in Apple Health if you've done a run and often show a map, etc. These programs use GPS to measure distance and Walkingspree will not capture any steps from activity transferred from a GPS based app to Apple Healthkit.

 - To check this:

 - 2. Click on "Health Data" from the bottom toolbar